collabscore/documents/case-music-infoset.md

 Music score file are often huge, and their structure is extremely complicated (probably because of this aggregation of concerns mentioned above).
-When such files are used as input for a DMAP, the amount of noise is great, whereas the amount useful content is quite limited with respect to the file size.
+When such files are used as input for a DMAP, the amount of noise is great, whereas the amount of useful content is quite limited with respect to the file size.
 If we could idenfify and extract the MCI and use it as input, the entropy would be greatly improved, with obvious advantages: